William Zabka: Career

 On August 4, 2017, it was announced that Zabka would reprise his role as Johnny Lawrence in a 10-episode Karate Kid revival series for YouTube Red titled Cobra Kai that debuted in 2018.
 Zabka also co-executive produces the series with Ralph Macchio.
 The series begins 33 years after the events of the first film, and revolves around a down and out Johnny who, seeking to rebuild his life, reopens the Cobra Kai dojo.
 It reignites his rivalry with a now successful Daniel LaRusso (Macchio), who has been struggling to maintain balance in his life without the guidance of his now deceased mentor, Mr. Miyagi.
-The series ran for six seasons, concluding in 2025, with Zabka receiving praise for his passion and ability to convey complex emotions, particularly in dramatic scenes involving his character's past and relationships with other characters along with the characters redemption arc.
+The series ran for six seasons, concluding in 2025, with Zabka receiving praise for his passion and ability to convey complex emotions, particularly in dramatic scenes involving his character's past, relationships with other characters, and Johnny's redemption arc.

-In November of 2024 Zabka appeared on the Tonight Show Starting Jimmy Fallon Show in celebration of The Karate Kids 40th anniversary.
+In November 2024, Zabka appeared on the Tonight Show Starting Jimmy Fallon Show in celebration of The Karate Kids 40th anniversary.
 He also appeared as a celebrity guest on Password.
+In 2025, Zabka made a cameo appearance as Johnny Lawrence in the final scene of the film Karate Kid Legends.

-In 2025 Zabka made a cameo appearance as Johnny Lawrence in the final scene of the film Karate Kid Legends.
+On May 6, 2026, it was reported by Deadline that Zabka had been cast for a recurring role in the second season of the Amazon Prime Video crime drama series Scarpetta.